benlau/quickpromise/README.md

 **Q.setTimeout(func,milliseconds)**

 The setTimeout() method will wait the specified number of milliseconds, and then execute the specified function.
-If the milliseconds is equal to zero, the behaviour will be same as QueuedConnection.
+If the milliseconds is equal to zero, the behaviour will be same as triggering a signal via QueuedConnection.

 **Q.all(promises)**